matthewzl/Mel-Color-Norm-TIL-Detection/README.md

-# H&E Color Normalization Algorithm
+# H&E Color Normalization and TIL Detection Algorithm

 ## Overview
-This repository contains scripts necessary to run the image normalization algorithm used in the Melanoma Interoperator Study (manuscript pending publication).
+This repository contains scripts necessary to run the image normalization and TIL detection algorithm used in the Melanoma Interoperator Study (manuscript pending publication).

 ## Running the Algorithm
 Please follow the steps outlined below to run the algorithm successfully.
 Note that the required file organization and process may not be entirely intuitive due to the nature of our development process, where the primary goal was ensuring the algorithm’s functionality rather than optimizing its structure.
-We encourage users familiar with the code to make their own optimzations and/or modifications if desired to improve the algorithm's flexibility and usability.
+We encourage users familiar with the code to make their own optimizations and/or modifications if desired.

+### Color-Normalizing H&E Images

 1. **Create a QuPath project and add one or more H&E images**

 2. **Create patches from the H&E images**
    - Navigate to the `groovy_files/` directory from the repository.
-   - Execute `create_patches.groovy` on the QuPath project (using the "Run for Project" option).
+   - Run `create_patches.groovy` on the QuPath project (use the "Run for Project" option if you have multiple images).
    - Locate the patches in the `tiles/` directory created in your QuPath project folder.

 3. **Run the MATLAB Project to color-normalize patches**